 3. Cards Graded a 10 Hold Their Value Well

 It is very common to find cards in Evolutions that have poor centering.
 As such, it means it’s difficult to grade cards in a 10.
 Whilst this appears to be a negative, it’s actually not.
 Evolutions is a set with a very high grading population (over 56k cards and rising).
 If you’re lucky enough to own perfect 10 cards, then they’ll hold their value well.
-See PSA 10 prices here.
+See PSA 10 prices here on eBay.

 4. A Cheaper Alternative to Base Set

 With Base Set booster boxes going for £15k-£30k over the past year, XY Evolutions are a considerably cheaper alternative if you want the fun of opening packs and seeing those original artworks again.
-Evolutions booster boxes currently sell for around £600-£700 (at the time of writing).
+Evolutions booster boxes currently sell for around £600-£700 on eBay (at the time of writing).
 Don’t get me wrong, this isn’t exactly chump change, but it’s certainly a more cost effective way in.

 5. The Mix of Old & New